canjs/can-define-rest-model/can-rest-model.md

 });
 ```

-`restModel` mixins in the following behaviors:
+`restModel` mixes in the following behaviors:

 - [can-connect/constructor/constructor]
 - [can-connect/can/map/map]